The Story of Us (song): Music video

-The music video for "The Story of Us" was directed by Noble Jones, starring Swift (as protagonist) and Caleb Campbell (as the ex-boyfriend).
+The music video for "The Story of Us" was directed by Noble Jones, starring Swift (as the protagonist) and Caleb Campbell (as the ex-boyfriend).
 Media outlets reported that the video was filmed at Vanderbilt University in Nashville.
 Prior to the release of the video, Universal Music Group released a promotional music video featuring the European leg of Swift's Speak Now World Tour.
 In the video, Swift plays a college student.
 MTV previewed the video on May 20, 2011.
 The video, as well as an interview with Swift, premiered on MTV four days later.
 During the interview, Swift said that the video shoot encountered some problems since tornadoes were hitting Nashville.
 She also said that although all of her previous music videos ended with happy endings, the narrative of "The Story of Us" does not.

 In the video, Swift is seen performing while standing in a library, sitting on a desk, and lying across a table with a stack of books next to her.
 Throughout the video, scenes of her and her ex-boyfriend are juxtaposed with those of the band playing.
-Swift chooses a seat in the library, but after finding her ex sitting across the table from her, she hides behind a book then looks away, pulling on her clothes and plays with her hair in an attempt to go unnoticed.
+Swift chooses a seat in the library, but after finding her ex sitting across the table from her, she hides behind a book then looks away, pulling on her clothes and playing with her hair in an attempt to go unnoticed.
 Unbeknownst to her, he has noticed her and attempts to avoid her as well.
-The video ends with the students in the library dancing to the song, as Swift and her ex arrive face to face with each other, but eventually they both shrug and walk away.
+The video ends with the students in the library dancing to the song, as Swift and her ex-boyfriend arrive face to face with each other, but eventually they both shrug and walk away.

 Some media noticed that the college setting of "The Story of Us" marked a departure from Swift's previous high school-themed music videos.
 Taste of Country's Amanda Hensel noted that the video's tone is less bright and more somber than that of Swift's previous ones.
 Kyle Anderson of Entertainment Weekly praised the video for being "a lovely and clever bit of film for Swift" and deemed it a sequel to the music video of "You Belong with Me" (2009), a high school-themed video about an unrequited love.